jamessimone/apex-rollup/README.md

 ### Full Recalc CMDT-driven Invocable

 Run full recalculation rollups directly from flow by passing in a comma-separated input variable with the API names of `Rollup__mdt` records.
+Optionally, you can also include a collection of records to filter the full recalculation operation down to.
 Functionality contributed by [@dschibster](https://github.com/dschibster)!

 ## Calculating Rollups After Install